The Last Spritz

 Eau de Parfum Intense (2026) is not a new fragrance.
 It's Acqua di Giò Absolu (2018) brought back with a new name and slightly different marketing.
 Armani even admits this — the launch copy calls it a reimagining of the Absolu signature.
 Which would be fine, except the Absolu was itself a departure from the Acqua di Giò DNA, and this relaunch leans even further from the line's identity than the original did.

 The marketing angle is obvious: give the 18–24-year-old buyer something loud and sweet under a name they trust.
 That's a real market.
 It's just not the market reading this article.
+See the full breakdown.

 The Discontinued Flankers, Briefly